EuclidProtocol/docs/docs/Basics/virtual-settlement-layer.md

 # Virtual Settlement Layer

-A **Virtual Settlement Layer** (VLS) is a layer-1 blockchain that is responsible settling all transactions within the Euclid system.
+A **Virtual Settlement Layer** (VSL) is a layer-1 blockchain that is responsible settling all transactions within the Euclid system.

-A VLS requires different components and characteristics in order to ensure that Euclid Unified Liquidity Layer operates securely and efficiently.
+A VSL requires different components and characteristics in order to ensure that Euclid Unified Liquidity Layer operates securely and efficiently.

 ## State Machine